teammrr/Me/README.md

 ## 👏👏 Hey there, I'm Team
 ## About Me
-I'm a high school student with a passion with everything related to tech.
+Student with a passion with everything related to tech.
 During my free time, I love to dive into the world of coding and create amazing web experiences and delving into the realm of cybersecurity.

 ## 👨🏻‍💻 Tech stacks
 - **General Programming:** Typescript, Python